ram1123/TreePlotter/README.md

 #Stack Plot

 ##How to use:
-1. Modify 5 files according to
+1. Modify 5 files according to there format

+2. Run the script script_Edit.sh